lrivoire/lrivoire.github.io/_pages/JetLag.md

 Many jet tracking algorithms already exist, but significant limitations remain:

-* Most algorithms define the jets in the Eulerian framework (instantaneous or time-averaged meteorological fields) and therefore overlook the coherence and behavior of jets over time;
+* Jets are usually defined in the Eulerian perspective (using instantaneous or time-averaged meteorological fields) and therefore do not explicitly account for the meandering of jets over time;

-  _JetLag defines jets as Lagrangian coherent structures to account for their spatial <em>and</em> temporal coherence_
+  _JetLag defines jets as Lagrangian features to account for their spatial <em>and</em> temporal coherence_

-* Most algorithms rely on a variety of empirical, climatological parameters to define jet features (e.g. latitude and wind magnitude thresholds).
-Such algorithms are tailored to a particular state of the climate and may not be suited to other climate states;
+* Jet diagnostics rely on a variety of ad hoc empirical and climatological parameters (e.g., fixed latitude bands, wind-speed cutoffs).
+These choices tie the jet diagnostic to a specific climate state;

-  _JetLag's 2 parameters are rooted in wave dynamics and independent of the state of the climate_
+  _JetLag's 2 parameters are rooted in wave dynamics, and JetLag exhibits extremely low sensitivity to them_

 * Most algorithms are tailored to track either the subtropical jet or the polar front jet, but not both;